Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 > Important: the associated function type of a functional interface is different from the type of said functional interface.

-If one needs an object of a functional interface type, they can use the regular ways of implementing an interface, either via an [anonymous object declaration] or as a complete [class][Classifier declaration].
+If one needs an object of a functional interface type, they can use the regular ways of implementing an interface, either via an [anonymous object declaration][Object literals] or as a complete [class][Classifier declaration].
 However, as functional interface essentially represents a single function, Kotlin supports the following additional ways of providing a functional interface implementation from function values (expressions with function type).

 * If a lambda literal `L` is preceded with a functional interface name `T`, and the type of `L` is a subtype of the associated function type of `T`, this expression creates an instance of `T` with lambda literal `L` used as its abstract member function implementation.